lombold/cln.dev/content/posts/2025-01/typed-translations-in-angular/index.md

 } as typeof en;
 ```

-For each language (e.g. English and German) I created a separate Typescript file.
+For each language (e.g. English and German) I created a separate TypeScript file.
 Each translation file consists just of a default export which exports all translation of the respective language as an object.
-Now to get the type-checking working we let the compiler know against which type we want to check.
+Now to get the type-checking working we let the compiler know against which Type we want to check.
 This is done by adding `as typeof en` to the end of the German translations.

 What I like about this setup is that it does not just check if the keys are spelled correctly.
 It also checks that there are no missed or additional keys.